ftoscano/PyZabbix-obj/README.md

 * Support for multiple Zabbix Servers
 * Support for all the main Zabbix objects using an OO implementation

+Module is not ready for production and a lot of stuff needs to be done.
+Contributors are welcome!

 Docs are available <a href="http://pyzabbix-obj.readthedocs.org/en/latest/">here</a>